Time-traveler UFO hypothesis: In popular culture

-In 1993, Syfy (at the time "Sci-Fi Channel") produced their first original TV film, Official Denial, directed by Brian Trenchard-Smith and written by Bryce Zabel, in which a man named Paul Corliss, played by Parker Stevenson, is abducted by aliens who at the end of the movie are revealed to be humans from the future.
+In 1993, Syfy (at the time the "Sci-Fi Channel") produced their first original TV film, Official Denial, directed by Brian Trenchard-Smith and written by Bryce Zabel, in which a man named Paul Corliss, played by Parker Stevenson, is abducted by aliens who are revealed to be humans from the future at the end of the movie.

-In the fifteenth comic book of the Belgian series Blake and Mortimer, The Strange Encounter (2001), British physicist Philip Mortimer and Dr. Walt Kaufman from SUFOS (section of UFO Studies) investigate the corpse Major Lachlan Macquarrie disappeared in the Battle of Saratoga in 1777 after the appearance of three mysterious lights and reappeared in the present under the same circumstances, wearing a baldric inscribed with the words "Yellow King, 8061, Danger, Light, Plutonian, H, Poplar trees, Temple 1954".
-The same night of the autopsy, Mortimer fights an intruder wearing identical 18th century clothes and anachronistic items to Macquarrie.
-In the clash, the intruder falls and dies, revealing alien-like features under a human-suit.
-Based on the mysterious clue found on Major Macquarrie, they hypothesize that the alien could be from Pluto only to instantly realize that his physiology is unsuitable to survive the planet's harsh environment.
-Later, the dwarf-like alien scientist Dr. Z'ong reveals to Mortimer that commander Basam Damdu, absolute dictator of the Yellow Empire from The Secret of the Swordfish, along with his army, including Zong himself, are humans from 8061, a time when the earth is deserted due to a long nuclear war in the 21st century and humans are an endangered species with alien-like deformities.
-Some of these plot elements are similar to another earlier episode The Time Trap, where similar events such a post-nuclear dystopian Earth and a rising world order led by a tyrant take place in the 51st century, year 5060.
+In the fifteenth comic book of the Belgian series Blake and Mortimer, The Strange Encounter (2001), British physicist Philip Mortimer and Dr. Walt Kaufman from SUFOS (Section of UFO Studies) investigate the sudden appearance of the corpse of Major Lachlan Macquarrie, a British officer who had disappeared during the Battle of Saratoga in 1777 after the appearance of three mysterious lights and reappeared in the present under the same circumstances, wearing a baldric inscribed with the words "Yellow King, 8061, Danger, Light, Plutonian, H, Poplar trees, Temple 1954".
+The same night of the autopsy, Mortimer fights an intruder wearing identical 18th century clothes and anachronistic items as Macquarrie.
+In the clash, the intruder falls and dies, revealing alienlike features under a human suit.
+Based on the mysterious clue found on Major Macquarrie, they hypothesize that the alien could be from Pluto, only to instantly realize that his physiology is unsuitable to survive the planet's harsh environment.
+Later, the alien scientist Dr. Z'ong reveals to Mortimer that commander Basam Damdu, absolute dictator of the Yellow Empire from The Secret of the Swordfish, along with his army, including Zong himself, are humans from 8061, a time when the earth is deserted due to a long nuclear war in the 21st century and humans are an endangered species with alienlike deformities.
+Some of these plot elements are reminiscent of another earlier episode, The Time Trap, where similar events, such as a post-nuclear dystopian Earth and a rising world order led by a tyrant, take place in the 51st century, in the year 5060.

-The English progressive rock band Yes wrote a song titled Aliens (Are Only Us from the Future) entirely dedicated to the subject.
-The track had been performed during Yes's In the Present world tour, but was never released, until the band's bassist Chris Squire decided to finally published it in 2012 together with English rock band Genesis’s guitarist Steve Hackett and Travis singer Fran Healy as co-writer, calling it simply "Aliens", on their only studio album, A Life Within a Day.
+The English progressive rock band Yes wrote a song titled "Aliens (Are Only Us from the Future)" entirely dedicated to the subject.
+The track had been performed during Yes's In the Present world tour, but was never released, until the band's bassist Chris Squire decided to finally publish it in 2012 together with English rock band Genesis’s guitarist Steve Hackett and Travis singer Fran Healy as co-writer, calling it simply "Aliens", on their only studio album, A Life Within a Day.

-Jordan Peele's 2022 horror movie Nope references "futuristic humans coming back in time to stop us from destroying the planet."
+Jordan Peele's 2022 horror movie Nope references "futuristic humans coming back in time to stop us from destroying the planet".